The Friday-afternoon dead hour: an AI companion at 4:30pm when you can't focus but can't leave yet

 Is this a healthy way to end the week?

 For most people, yes.
 The alternative is scrolling, which most people don't feel good about either.
 Replacing scrolling with a conversation that registers your week is a small improvement.
-It's not therapy, it's not a relationship, it's just better than the doomscroll default.
+It's therapy; it's not a relationship, it's just better than the doomscroll default.

 About the author